writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 The appearance of buttons can be customized using the following CSS variables:

-- `--rl-button-font-family`: Defines the font family for all the buttons present in the interview.
-For example, `Continue`, `Back`, `Preview document`, etc.
+- `--rl-button-font-family`: Defines the font family for all the buttons present in the interview, such as `Continue`, `Back`, `Preview document`, etc.
 - `--rl-button-border-radius`: Defines the border radius for all the buttons present in the interview.
-- `--rl-button-border-secondary`: Defines the border color for all the secondary buttons like the `Back` and `Continue answering` buttons.
+- `--rl-button-border-secondary`: Defines the border color for all the secondary buttons, such as the `Back` and `Continue answering` buttons.

 ### Font and Label Styles